View allAll Photos Tagged node

 Preliminary Report on Unidentified Object 92002, "The Chiron Derelict"

-Update: a new video to demonstrate the (hand-cranked) flickering backlight of the Neuronal Node.
-(This is the Director's Cut - if you saw the video when I first posted this picture, the music is better now and the whole thing has been reworked.
+I created a video to demonstrate the (hand-cranked) flickering backlight of the Neuronal Node.
+(This is the Director's Cut - if you saw the video when I posted earlier pictures, the music is better now and the whole thing has been reworked.
 The video is over on YouTube, because Flickr's video player doesn't seem to work very well.)
 Enjoy!

 Discovered by a robot probe exploring the minor planet 2060 Chiron, object 92002 appears to be nothing less than an interstellar spacecraft of nonhuman origin.